rickb777/sqlgen2/README.md

 );
 `

-const SelectUserStmt = `
-SELECT
- id,
- login,
- email
-FROM users
-`

-const SelectUserRangeStmt = `
-SELECT
- id,
- login,
- email
-FROM users
-LIMIT ?
-OFFSET ?
-`

-// more functions and sql statements not displayed
+// many other functions and sql statements not displayed
 ```

 This is a great start, but what if we want to specify primary keys, column sizes and more?
 This may be acheived by annotating your code using Go tags.
 For example, we can tag the `ID` field to indicate it is a primary key and will auto increment: